 Emma Ohanian

-Emma Ohanian is a Media and Technology Consultant at FTI Consulting, based out of Century City, Los Angeles.
-She participates in various types of engagements, including business plan development, commercial due diligence, M&A advisory, litigation support and expert witness testimony.
-She is particularly interested in regulation in media and technology and continues to explore policy and industry shifts in the quickly evolving landscape.
+Emma Ohanian is a Media and Technology Consultant at FTI Consulting, based in Los Angeles.
+She supports the end-to-end mergers and acquisitions deal life cycle, including business plan development, commercial due diligence, and operational integration.
+She is particularly interested in supporting the fundraise and exit identification process for growing start-ups within the quickly evolving media and technology landscape.
 She also makes time to volunteer at several community-centric organizations, such as Kooyrigs, MIASEEN Inc., and Generation She (more detail below).

 Location: Los Angeles Metropolitan Area

-Occupation: Media and Technology Consultant at FTI Consulting, Operations at Kooyrigs, Advisor at MIASEEN Inc., Advisor at Generation She.
+Occupation: Media and Technology Consultant at FTI Consulting, Operations at Kooyrigs, Advisor at MIASEEN Inc., Founding Team at Generation She.

-Emma serves as the Operations and Business Advisor to Kooyrigs (@Kooyrigs), a non-profit organization dedicated to providing resources to the global Armenian network by launching community projects and implementing educational initiatives.
-She works closely with Karine Eurdekian, founder and Executive Director, and the global Kooyrigs team to develop organizational systems to ensure global alignment on partnerships, projects, and fundraising initiatives.
+Emma serves as the Operations and Business Advisor to Kooyrigs (@Kooyrigs), a non-profit organization dedicated to providing resources to the global Armenian network by launching community projects and educational initiatives.
+She works closely with Karine Eurdekian, founder and Executive Director, and the global Kooyrigs team to implementorganizational systems to ensure global alignment on partnerships, projects, and fundraising initiatives.

-She is also a Business Advisor for MIASEEN Inc. (@MIASEEN_Inc), which aims to cultivate a unified Armenian community through digital, short-form content, and amplify the Armenian culture and representation in media.
-Given the lack of adequate media coverage related to the Nagorno-Karabakh conflict, it has become a recent focus of mine to identify opportunities to increase Armenian representation in media and ensure the telling of our most important stories.
+She is also a Business Advisor for MIASEEN Inc. (@MIASEEN_Inc), which aims to cultivate a unified Armenian community through digital, short-form content, and amplify Armenian culture and representation in media.
+Given the lack of adequate media coverage related to the Nagorno-Karabakh conflict, it has become a recent focus to identify opportunities to increase Armenian representation in media.

-Lastly, she is a Fundraising Advisor for Generation She (@Gen.She), a non-profit organization which aims to close the gender gap in the leadership landscape by instilling young women with a sense of ownership and entrepreneurial spirit through educational initiatives and community events.
-The founder, Avni Barman, started the organization in 2018 in response to her experience in the male-dominated technology industry and has since hosted several make-athons and pitch competitions, and provided college scholarship opportunities.
+Lastly, she is a Founding Team member and Fundraising Advisor for Generation She (@Gen.She), a non-profit organization which aims to close the gender gap in the leadership landscape by instilling young women with a sense of ownership and entrepreneurial spirit through educational initiatives and community events.

 Q: What is your life philosophy?

 Although my life philosophy is commonly evolving, currently I’ve been focused on this quote shared with me by my mentor: “The gap between the life you could live and the life you are living is called focus.”
-Although Admittedly cheesy, this reminder has been helpful in the times that I feel I am not quite doing enough.
-Although the Millennial and Gen Z generations are not the first to continuously compare ourselves to others, we are the first to be constantly surrounded by the success and growth of others via the media.
+Although admittedly cheesy, this reminder has been helpful in the times that I feel I am not quite doing enough for our small community.
+Although Millennial and Gen Z generations are not the first to continuously compare to others, we are the first to be constantly surrounded by the success and growth of others via the media.
 I aim to be focused every day on my own growth, because I believe success is measured by progress, not by the ideal.

 Q: What is your favorite thing about being Armenian?